ilo-token/ilo-token.github.io/README.md

 ## Watching

+Before running this command, you'll need to run `deno task build` first.
+You'll only need to run this command once.

 This builds `./main.js` as a non-minified file with source mapping, intended for testing and debugging.
 This command also watches the source codes in `./src/` path and rebuilds `./main.js` whenever there are changes.

-You'll need [Deno](https://deno.com/).
-Run the following command.

 ```
 deno task watch